proophsoftware/event-machine/docs/tutorial/part_VII.md

 Our workshops include Event Storming sessions and guidance on how to turn the results into working prototypes using Event Machine.
 We can also show and discuss framework integrations.
 Event Machine can easily be integrated with *Symfony*, *Laravel* and other PHP web frameworks.
-The skeleton is based on *Zend Expressive* so you can handle http related tasks, like authentication, using *PSR-15* middleware.
+The skeleton is based on *Zend Strategility* so you can handle http related tasks, like authentication, using *PSR-15* middleware.
 But again, other web frameworks play nicely with Event Machine, too.

 [![prooph software](https://github.com/codeliner/php-ddd-cargo-sample/raw/master/docs/assets/prooph-software-logo.png)](http://prooph.de)